Powers

 "For powers, every responsible writer has to choose which Pauline reading is in play.
 Hiding the choice produces confusion; naming it produces honest theology."

-Popular treatments often present the protective heavenly choir as though Paul taught it directly.
+The direct answer is this: Popular treatments often present the protective heavenly choir as though Paul taught it directly.
 The choir-class reading is one resolution of a Pauline ambiguity, not a Pauline assertion.

 A second weakness is collapsing all powers passages into spiritual warfare.
 The Romans 8 and Colossians 1 uses have a different framing.